What we Believe to be True

 As we have seen, the jigsaw of our beliefs grows outwards.
 Like peeling an onion but in reverse.
 What we consider true one moment is used as a foundation for a more updated version of it the next, and out it goes.
-We can never go backwards.
+We can never go backward.
 It is not our nature to reverse our beliefs to what they were when we were young, we can only refine them forward.

-Think of three year old Timmy trying to help daddy build his landscape puzzle by jamming in a piece from his Thomas The Tank Engine jigsaw.
+Think of three-year-old Timmy trying to help daddy build his landscape puzzle by jamming in a piece from his Thomas The Tank Engine jigsaw.
 No matter how hard he tries and no matter how many times he spins that piece around, it simply will not fit.

-Timmy’s jigsaw piece comes from his three year old worldview.
+Timmy’s jigsaw piece comes from his three-year-old worldview.
 His overall puzzle is smaller and its pieces are larger.
 As Daddy is much older, his puzzle has grown in size yet the pieces that make it so has conversely shrunk.
 He is building with 10,000 pieces over Timmy’s 10.